 It’s the secret ingredient in many healing balms and skincare products, and for good reason.
-Calendula petals are rich in compounds that nourish, hydrate, and support skin healing – they’ve been used for centuries to help with everything from pinkeye and sore throats to skin irritations.
-But don’t think you need a cut or scrape to make use of it – I use it on my face and love the way it makes my skin glow!
+Calendula petals are rich in compounds that nourish, hydrate, and support skin healing, which is why they’ve been used for centuries to help with everything from pinkeye and sore throats to skin irritations.
+But don’t think you need a cut or scrape to make use of it – I apply it to my face and love the way it makes my skin glow!

-A few weeks ago I shared a super simple method for making calendula infused oil at home, and now I’m going to show you how ridiculously easy it is to make it into an #allthethings salve.
-By #allthethings I mean I use it as a:
+A few weeks ago I shared two super simple methods for making calendula infused oil at home, and now I’m going to show you how ridiculously easy it is to make it into an #allthethings skincare salve.
+By #allthethings, I mean it can be used as a:

 - face moisturizer

 - chapped-lip balm

 Seriously, this stuff is so amazing I carry a little tin of it in my purse.
 These 2 oz. tins are the perfect container for it, plus other personal care products like this children’s chest rub and these bug repellent lotion bars.

 They also make a gorgeous gift container for moisturizing lotion bars.

 About The Ingredients